 In case you’ve got automotive industry customers, chances you are familiar with Greg Gifford from DealerOn.
 In a current community search conference, Greg shared that 40 percent of the Google Q&A questions his clients receive are actually prospects .

 Here’s what that looks like at Google’s Q&A:

 From the above image we can see that the above customer is likely ready to come into their shop.
 However, as you can see, the question has gone awry.
 Note, also, that four people have thumbed the question up, which signifies a shared interest in a potential response, but it is still not putting it onto the radar of this particular dealership.

-The easiest way for Google My Business (GMB) list owners and managers to get notified of new queries is through the Google Maps App, as notifications are not yet part of the primary Google My Business dashboard.
+The easiest way for Google Business Profile (GBP) list owners and managers to get notified of new queries is through the Google Maps App, as notifications are not yet part of the primary Google Business Profile dashboard.
 This will allow you to catch questions as they arise.
 The quicker your client responds to incoming inquiries, the greater their odds of winning the foot traffic.

 2. Post about your proximity to nearby Significant attractions

 Imagine someone has just spent the afternoon at a museum, a landmark, park, or theater.
 After researching, perhaps they want to go to dinner, go clothing shopping, find a gas station, or a bookstore near them.
 A well-positioned Google Post, such as the one below, can direct them right to your Customer’s door: